 Step One

 First, draw two hills — one on either side of the piece of paper.
 On the right hill draw a person and label that side “man”.
-On the other hill draw a person with a crown and label that side “God”.
+On the other hill, draw a person with a crown and label that side “God”.
 In the middle of the two hills, draw a place of separation and torment away from God.
 (Make an age-appropriate picture of this.)

 Step Two

-Now some people try to get to God by doing different things.
+Now, some people try to get to God by doing different things.

-1. First, they think if they go to church, then they can get to God and be with Him forever in Heaven.
 But going to church will not get them to God.
 Draw an arrow from the man to the right and then down to the pit.
 Label that arrow “going to church.”

-2. Secondly, some will try being really good.
-They help their teachers, they get good grades in school, they bring in all the groceries for mom without being asked, and they will be really kind to their brothers or sisters.
+Kids help their teachers and try hard to get good grades in school.
+Others bring in all the groceries for mom without being asked and act really kind to their brothers or sisters.
+Their actions show how good they are.
 All of the good things that they try to do will not earn them a place in Heaven with God.
-In fact the Bible says in Isaiah 64:6, ” All our righteous (good) acts are like filthy rags…” Draw another arrow from man to the right and the down into the pit.
-Label that arrow “doing good things”.
-The Bible says, “The wages of sin is death…” (Romans 6:23) All of the good that we try to do for God will only get us death and distruction, away from God.
-Write the word Death at the bottom of the chasm.
-You can also draw flames to show the good things burning up or to show the torment of separation from God in Hell.
+In fact, the Bible says in Isaiah 64:6, ” All our righteous (good) acts are like filthy rags…” Draw another arrow from man to the right and the down into the pit.
+Label that arrow “being good”.

-3. Thirdly, some people will be very generous and give things to others — either giving their money or their time.
-These are good things to do, but they can not earn you salvation.
-Draw another arrow and label it “giving to others”.
+These are good things to do, but they cannot earn salvation.
+Draw another arrow and label it “giving”.
 (See Isaiah 1:10-20 for more on how God desires our lives and not just gifts.)

 Step Three